7eraflops/scuffed-chess/README.md

-# Scuffed Chess
-Welcome to Scuffed Chess!
+# Welcome to Scuffed Chess!

 You have 4 randomly placed figures at your disposal:
 - a pawn (p)
 - a knight (n)
 - a rook (r)
 - a king (k)

-You can choose them by pressing the keys in parantheses Input x if you want to change your choice
-After choosing a figure you can input the desired move according to these rules:
+You can choose them by pressing the keys in parantheses.
+Input x if you want to change your choice After choosing a figure you can input the desired move according to these rules:
 - pawn: no input necessary, it'll just move forward 1 space